init4/gigabyte-z390-ud-thunderbolt-hackintosh/AppleRAID-rebuild.md

 Finished RAID operation on disk8 starscream[/scratch/tmp/current]
 ```
-Now you can check that the volume is being synchronised with the checkraid command-
+You can check that the volume is being synchronised with the checkraid command-
 ```
 starscream[/scratch/tmp/current] diskutil checkraid
 AppleRAID sets (2 found)